Pomander: Renaissance

 A recipe for making pomander was included in John Partridge's The Treasury of Commodious Conceits, and Hidden Secrets (London, 1586).
-Benzoin resin, calamite, labdanum, and storax balsam were ground into a powder, dissolved in rose water and put into a pan over a fire to cook together.
-The cooked mixture was then removed from the fire, rolled into an apple shape and coated with a powdered mixture of cinnamon, sweet sanders, and cloves.
-After this, a concoction was made from three grains each of ambergris, deer musk, and civet musk.
+Benzoin resin, labdanum and storax balsam were ground into a powder, dissolved in rose water and put into a pan over a fire to cook together.
+The cooked mixture was then removed from the fire, rolled into an apple shape and coated with a powdered mixture of cinnamon, sweet sanders and cloves.
+After this, a concoction was made from three grains each of ambergris, deer musk and civet musk.
 The ambergris was dissolved first and the deer and civet musk mixed in later.
 The "apple" ball was rolled through the musk concoction to blend in these ingredients and then kneaded to combine and molded back into the shape of an apple.

 The scented product was used by royal and aristocratic women in a pomander, a silver or gold ball worn suspended on a chain from a girdle.
 In 1520, the Duke of Buckingham commissioned a gold pomander with the heraldic badges of Henry VIII and Catherine of Aragon for her New Year's Day gift.
-Other kinds of jewellery were made as containers for the scent, including tablets or lockets, pendants, bracelets, aglets, buttons, and chains with filigree beads.
+Other kinds of jewellery were made as containers for the scent, including tablets or lockets, pendants, bracelets, aglets, buttons and chains with filigree beads.

 Mary I of England wore a girdle of "goldsmith's work" with a pomander.
 Elizabeth I wore pairs of pomander buttons.
 In 1576, a London goldsmith, John Mabbe, had 224 "pomanders of gold filled with pomander".

 Among the jewels of Mary, Queen of Scots, were two complete suites of head-dresses, necklaces and belts comprising openwork or filigree gold perfumed pomander beads to hold scented musk.
 A string of filigree pomander beads, suitable for a rosary, is thought to have been a gift from Mary, Queen of Scots, to Gillis Mowbray and is held by the National Museum of Scotland.